-For some people, standard depression treatments are not effective.
+For some people, standard treatments are not effective.
 In many cases, medications and psychotherapy (speaking with counsellors and other professionals) simply don’t work.
-That’s when it is often a good option to try alternative treatments such as transcranial magnetic stimulation.
+That’s when it is often a good idea to try something new like TMS.

 Another benefit is that is a very easy process, with patients staying awake and alert throughout.
 You can have a cup of tea, listen to some relaxing music and read a magazine while it is being performed.

 And of course, the greatest benefit is that it works.
 Patients report a great improvement in their depression symptoms, even when other treatments have failed.
 The improvement is not limited to the period when the treatment is being carried out – generally between four and eight weeks – but also continues well afterwards.
 A number of studies have shown that this treatment method has significant long-term effects for patients.